50 Million Steps Epilepsy - IED Europe - Mobile

 ….are you up for the challenge?

-Why not download and share some of our great resources to let people know about the #50MillionSteps campaign and how they can get involved?
-We have posters, graphics and logos available for your use.
+Why not download and share some of our resources to let people about the #50MillionSteps campaign and how they can get involved?
+We have posters, graphics, and logos on our Resources Page.
+Help us promote awareness and encourage participation!

 Organising an event?